masa73044/video-processing-app/README.md

 # Features

-- Enterprise-grade Cloud Storage: Harnessing the capabilities of Google Cloud coupled with Firebase's agility, Media Monkey has high quality upload speeds, fortified security, and instantaneous access to your valuable media assets.
+- Cloud Based Video Platform: Harnessing the capabilities of Google Cloud coupled with Firebase's agility, Media Monkey has high quality upload speeds, fortified security, and instantaneous access to your valuable media assets.

 - Elegant Playback Interface: A confluence of aesthetic design principles and user-centricity, our playback interface ensures your audiences experience media the way it's meant to be – pristine and immersive.